bazoocaze/openrouter-cli/README.md

 # Hide the reasoning process
 openrouter_cli chat "Explain relativity simply" --no-reasoning

-# Save conversation to history
+# Save conversation history to file history.jsonl
 openrouter_cli chat "What are the best practices for API design?" --save

 # Read prompt from stdin if no prompt is provided